dwhitena/pach-go-regression/README.md

 ➔
 ```

-We can then create our training and prediction pipelines based on a [JSON specification](pipeline.json) specifying the Docker images to run for each processing stage, the input to each processing stage, and commands to run in the Docker images.
-You could use either the single (`dwhitena/goregtrain:single`) or multiple (`dwhitena/goregtrain:mutli`) regression models in this specification.
+We can then create our training and prediction pipelines based on JSON specifications ([train.json](train.json) and [predict.json](predict.json)) specifying the Docker images to run for each processing stage, the input to each processing stage, and commands to run in the Docker images.
+You could use either the single (`dwhitena/goregtrain:single`) or multiple (`dwhitena/goregtrain:mutli`) regression models in [train.json](train.json).
 This will automatically trigger the training of our model and output of the JSON model representation, because Pachyderm sees that there is training data in `training` that has yet to be processed:

 ```
 ➔ cd ..
-➔ pachctl create-pipeline -f pipeline.json
+➔ pachctl create-pipeline -f train.json
 ➔ pachctl list-job
 ID                                   OUTPUT COMMIT                          STARTED       DURATION  RESTART PROGRESS STATE
 552ae442-6839-409e-b002-4d6fd75ad0e3 model/61e24952667842f9b0888aa69543463e 4 seconds ago 2 seconds 0       1 / 1    success
 ➔ pachctl list-repo
 NAME                CREATED             SIZE
 model               10 seconds ago      252 B
-prediction          10 seconds ago      0 B
 training            3 minutes ago       73.74 KiB
 attributes          3 minutes ago       0 B
 ➔ pachctl list-file model master